hiperim/TranscrevAI_windows/README.md

 ## Development

-To run the test suite, use pytest:
+To run the test suite, use `pytest`:
 ```bash
 pytest
 ```